Transforming lives through radically affordable online education.

 - You will have 8 weeks in the course where you will gather and submit documentation in a portfolio.
 We will provide a Portfolio Template with instructions in our Prior Learning Handbook on how to develop the portfolio.

 - City Vision will evaluate credits after payment has been made and all required information has been received.
-You will have up to 3 months after the course to submit additional portfolios for evaluation up to a maximum of 30 credits.
+You will have up to 3 months after the course to submit additional portfolios for evaluation up to a maximum of 30 credits (or 15 for Associate’s degree students).

 - Students may appeal the credit determination or resubmit material if they are unsatisfied with the credit determination within 4 weeks of the ruling.

-In addition to other graduation requirements, all students must take at least 10 courses at City Vision in order to graduate.
-Prior Learning Assessment Course only counts as 1 of those courses, regardless of how many credits are earned as a part of a student’s Prior Learning Portfolio.
+In addition to other graduation requirements, bachelor’s students must take at least 10 courses at City Vision in order to graduate, and associate’s students must take at least 5.
+The Prior Learning Assessment course only counts as 1 of those courses, regardless of how many credits are earned as a part of a student’s Prior Learning Portfolio.
 Prior learning credits may satisfy requirements in the major or general education.
 Any additional credits beyond the first 3 that are earned count the same as if they were transfer credits.

 Course Materials & Tuition